yxliang01/UnimelbSharedFiles/Foundation of Informatics/FOI-Summary.md

 Misc Definitions
 -----

-A locale is a collection of parameters that defined specific language, country, script, rules, and code character set
+A locale is a collection of parameters that **defined** ***specific*** *language, country, script, rules, and code character set*

 A character is a indivisible unit of text.
-A character set defines the range of a character collection.
+A character set *defines the range of a character collection*.